BitcoinDesign/Guide/guide/designing-products/principles.md

 layout="float-left"
 %}

-### Design products that encourage people to run a full Bitcoin node
+### Design products that encourage people to run a full bitcoin node

 </div>

-Unlike traditional banking systems, the Bitcoin economy does not require new users to seek permission from anyone.
+Unlike traditional banking systems, the bitcoin economy does not require new users to seek permission from anyone.
 Bitcoin has no central point of control.
 No one person or entity is in charge.
 Connecting to any [node]({{ '/guide/glossary/#node' | relative_url }}) on the network gives you the same rights and responsibilities, ensuring no single point of failure.

 **Do**
-- Design products that encourage people to run a full Bitcoin node
+- Design products that encourage people to run a full bitcoin node
 - Alternatively, use a light client with the [p2p network]({{ 'https://github.com/bitcoin/bips/blob/master/bip-0157.mediawiki'}}) using [compact block filters]({{ 'https://github.com/bitcoin/bips/blob/master/bip-0158.mediawiki'}})
 - Offer the user choice of what node and other external services to connect to

 **Don't**
-- Introduce a single point of failure between the user and the Bitcoin network
+- Introduce a single point of failure between the user and the bitcoin network
 - Build products that stop working if the project shuts down

 ---

-Continue on to learn about [user research]({{ '/guide/designing-products/user-research/' | relative_url }}) in the Bitcoin ecosystem.
+Continue on to learn about [user research]({{ '/guide/designing-products/user-research/' | relative_url }}) in the bitcoin ecosystem.

 {% include next-previous.html
    previousUrl = "/guide/designing-products/open-design/"